 So, if you love classics, antiques, modern, sports cars, muscle cars, or you just like cars, you will find something to enjoy as a member of the Lowcountry Oyster and Motorcar Driving Society.

-The members meet the third (3rd) Wednesday of each month at the Country Club of Hilton Head, in the Hilton Head Plantation, for a buffet lunch at 11:30 a.m.
+The members meet the third (3rd) Wednesday of each month at 11:30 a.m to view member's cars prior to lunch.
 The luncheon cost is $20 per person.
+Please consult the club calendar for each luncheon location or luncheon event or call 804-350-1338 for more details.
 Annual dues are $50 per couple and $25 after June 30th.